Taiful2740/-Donation-Campaign/README.md

+<a href="https://whimsical-fairy-1a7af3.netlify.app/">Live link</a>

+Technology Used: Rect.js, Tailwind Css, Firebase

 ///Donation Forms That Are Easy to Use\\\

 ⦿Create donation forms that are simple to fill out and straightforward.
 Reduce the amount of fields required to reduce friction and increase donations.